 Frequently Asked Questions

-The mushroom-shaped Pin redirects the flow of oxygen, forming an organized pattern of vortices and a cloud of concentrated oxygen molecules.
-The triangular directional Diffuser refines the shape of the oxygen vortices and directs the flow towards the patient’s nose and mouth.
+The mushroom-shaped disc redirects the oxygen flow, forming an organized pattern of vortices and a cloud of concentrated oxygen molecules.
+The patented design features a triangular directional diffuser which refines the shape of the oxygen velocity vortices, allowing the oxygen to pour out of four aerodynamically positioned ports at an accelerated rate more intentionally than ever toward the patients’ nose and mouth.

 During the patient’s inhalation, oxygen flow is mixed with room air drawn in through the mask openings.
 Respiratory mechanics and breathing patterns determine how room air combines with the delivered oxygen.
 The concentration of oxygen received during the breath is a function of the oxygen flow compared to the patient’s inspiratory flow and tidal volume.
 This results in the prescribed concentration of oxygen being delivered to the patient.

-During exhalation the Mask openings allow expired carbon dioxide to escape.
-As a result, the OxyMask™ is a highly efficient ‘open’ mask system that eliminates the need for a closed design, valves and reservoirs.
+During exhalation, the mask openings allow expired carbon dioxide to escape, reducing the risk of the patient rebreathing their own CO2.
+As a result, Oxy2Mask™ is a highly efficient ‘open’ mask system that delivers high concentrations of oxygen when needed, and reduces the risk of CO2 rebreathing, all while eliminating the need for a closed design, valves and reservoirs.

 1. “The OxyArm™ and OxyMask™ From Southmedic, Inc.” by Paul Mathews PhD, RRT and Bethen L. Gregg PhD, RRT.
 Focus Journal for Respiratory Care & Sleep Medicine Jan/Feb 2008.

-Do I need a high flow meter to use OxyMask™?
+Do I need a high flow meter to use Oxy2Mask™?

 What are the benefits to the clinician?

-• Clinician’s time can be utilized for better focused care as oxygen flow can now be quickly titrated to meet the patient’s needs without changing delivery devices
+• Because of Oxy2Mask’s broad range of FiO2 and ease of use, clinician’s time can be utilized for better focused care as oxygen flow can now be quickly titrated to meet the patient’s needs without changing delivery devices.

 What are the benefits to the patient?